iconara/bigshift/README.md

 Please note that transferring large amounts of data between AWS and GCP is not free.
 [AWS charges for outgoing traffic from S3](https://aws.amazon.com/s3/pricing/#Data_Transfer_Pricing).
 There are also storage charges for the Redshift dumps on S3 and GCS, but since they are kept only until the BigQuery table has been loaded those should be negligible.

-BigShift tells Redshift to compress the dumps, even if that means that the BigQuery load will be slower, in order to minimize the transfer cost.
+BigShift tells Redshift to compress the dumps by default, even if that means that the BigQuery load will be slower, in order to minimize the transfer cost.
+However, depending on your setup and data the individual files produced by Redshift might become larger than BigQuery's compressed file size limit of 4 GiB.
+In these cases you need to either uncompress the files manually on the GCP side (for example by running BigShift with just `--steps unload,transfer` to get the dumps to GCS), or dump and transfer uncompressed files (with `--no-compression`), at a higher bandwidth cost.

 ## Arguments

 Running `bigshift` without any arguments, or with `--help` will show the options.
-All except `--s3-prefix`, `--bq-table`, `--max-bad-records` and `--steps` are required.
+All except `--s3-prefix`, `--bq-table`, `--max-bad-records`, `--steps` and `--[no-]compress` are required.

 ### GCP credentials